Clare Lease Extension - Free Consultation

 TSB Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption.

-Engaging our service will provide you increased control over the value of your Clare leasehold, as your property will be more valuable and marketable in respect of lease length should you want to sell.
-The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you increased control over the value of your Clare leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Clare Lease Extension Case Summaries: